syler11/MS2-Matching-Game/readme.md

 ### Scope

 The project scope was outlined as followed:
-* Easily understood navigation whent he user arrives to the main page.
+* Easily understood navigation whent the user arrives to the main page.
 * How-to section explains the rules of the game.
 * Level selector so the user can launch the game.
 * How-to section disappers and game board loading after game level selected.
 * Timer starting when the game is selected.
 * Steps count as user turning the cards.
-* Score count as user matching he cars.
+* Score count as user matching the cards.
-* Reload button to to reset the game.
+* Reload button to reset the game.
 * Need help? button if the user needs help.
 * Feedback once the game is completed.
 * Contact page to leave feedback to the website owner.
 * 404 page with return home button if the user tries to navigate to page which doesn't exist.

 Future improvements:
-* Website to memorize user previous score and times and provide with personal best time.
+* Website to memorize user's previous score and times and compare with personal best time.
 * Website to challenger users against each other time as per their age.
-* Audio animation when cards a clicked and matched and game completed.
+* Audio animation when cards clicked and matched and game completed.

 ### Design
-The goal of the design was to create a visually appealing game which attractive for younger kids.
+The goal of the design was to create a visually appealing game which attractive for youngS kids.

 #### Colours:
 **Background colour:** #000 with a canvas image covering the body area.